 As you can see, VoIP offers you more control, fewer surprises and a cost-effective solution.

-Ready to start using VoIP but wondering what is the best VoIP phone solution for your small business?
+Ready to start using VoIP but wondering what is the best VoIP phone solution for your business?
 The good news is that there’s no one-size-fits-all when it comes to VoIP.

-The best VoIP solution for your small business depends on how your team works, what features you need, and how much flexibility you’re looking for.
+The best VoIP solution for your business depends on how your team works, what features you need, and how much flexibility you’re looking for.

 Here’s what to consider:

-Many small teams go 100% virtual with mobile or desktop apps, while others use VoIP desk phones for a more traditional setup.
+Many teams go 100% virtual with mobile or desktop apps, while others use VoIP desk phones for a more traditional setup. - Do you need advanced features like call routing, analytics, or CRM integration?

-Make sure your provider offers more than just basic call functionality especially if you plan to grow.
+Make sure your provider offers more than just basic call functionality especially if you plan to grow. - Is ease of setup and support important to you?

-The best system for a small business is one that doesn’t slow you down or require an IT background to manage.
+The best system for a business is one that doesn’t slow you down or require an IT background to manage.

 You can:

-• Customize your setup with advanced features from day one
+- Customize your setup with advanced features from day one

-• Get real, human support when you need it
+- Get real, human support when you need it

-• Enjoy clear, flexible pricing with no hidden fees
+- Enjoy clear, flexible pricing with no hidden fees

 VoIP FAQs